-B. The MultiGraph Architecture
+The Multigraph Architecture

-The MultiGraph Architecture (MGA) is a MIC technology that has evolved during the last decade as a software framework and infrastructure for system integration and synthesis.
+The Multigraph Architecture (MGA) is an MIC technology that has evolved during the last decade as a software framework and infrastructure for system integration and synthesis.
 MGA includes generic, customizable tools for constructing domain specific modeling, analysis, and program synthesis environments.
 The technology has matured in major applications developed for the government and private industry, including fault detection, isolation and recovery systems for aerospace applications, on-line problem solving environments for the chemical manufacturing industry, high-performance parallel instrumentation systems, embedded simulators for turbine and rocket engine testing, and manufacturing execution systems.

-C. The GME Model Editor
+The GME Model Editor